Deliberation via Matching: Explicit Dual Construction for

-We now present an analytic proof based on the LP solutions to the bilinear program, via the dual certificate of optimality of the corresponding LP.
+In this section we complement the results established in \Cref{subsect:LP} by providing the dual certificates of optimality of the corresponding LPs.
 We first note that by \Cref{eq:Zmin}, the term $Z_i \geqslant Z_{\min}(X_i, Y_i)$ can be captured by the following set of linear constraints:

 The variables $M_X$, $M_Y$, and $M_{X+Y}$ represent $\|X\|_{\infty}$, $\|Y\|_{\infty}$, and $\|X + Y\|_{\infty}$ respectively.